This post may contain affiliate links.

-Here’s a great itinerary for spending a day in Montreal, one of Canada’s most colourful cities.
+Here’s a great itinerary for spending one day in Montreal, one of Canada’s most colourful cities.
+You’ll find restaurant suggestions, top sights, shopping and some choice bits of history.

 Next Montreal dining question: Will you feel ill after you eat every scrap of bone marrow and chicken liver paté and don’t share?
 Definitely.
 Lesson learned: Next time order two glasses of wine.